 In Table I, the rate of success with different refinement methods is shown.
 Even without refinement, we can prove termination of all but 2 of the SAP and IBM examples, and of 27 of the 33 Erlang examples.
 However, without refinement we can prove none of the 30 examples from the other two suites.
-Refinement with P-components and traps allows us to prove the 2 remaining SAP and IBM examples, 6 more Erlang examples, and 25 of the 30 examples from the other two suites. of them.
-Additional refinement with traps allows us to prove the remaining In total, we can prove termination for 1888 of the 1899 terminating examples, and at least 80% of the terminating examples of each suite.
+Refinement with P-components allows us to prove 14 of the asynchronous and 3 of the literature examples.
+Additional refinement with traps allows us to prove the 2 remaining SAP and IBM examples, 6 more asynchronous examples, and the remaining examples from the literature suite.
+In total, we can prove termination for 1888 of the 1899 terminating examples, and at least 80% of the terminating examples of each suite.